-To meet the goals of this policy, the Board directs the Business Manager to establish sound accounting procedures based upon recommendations of the district auditor and state and federal government, institute effective business practices, and recommend appropriate equipment and technology when necessary.
+To meet the goals of this policy, the Board requires the Board Secretary/Business Manager to establish sound accounting procedures based upon recommendations of the district auditor and State and federal government, institute effective business practices, and recommend appropriate accounting equipment when necessary.

-The Superintendent shall review monthly the financial operations, report to the Board on effectiveness and recommended improvements, and prepare administrative regulations and procedures for sound district and school fiscal operations.
+The Superintendent shall review monthly the financial operations, report to the Board on effectiveness and recommended improvements, and prepare administrative procedures for sound district and school fiscal operations.